Its habit of getting up late you’ll agree

 And dines on the following day.

-There neither were internationally defined time zones nor an internationally agreed date line when Charles Darwin and the HMS Beagle travelled around the world, but when he breakfasted in Tahiti, it probably already was around tea time back home in the United Kingdom.
+There neither were internationally defined time zones nor an internationally agreed date line when Charles Darwin and the HMS Beagle travelled around the world, but nevertheless: When Darwin breakfasted in Tahiti, it probably already was around tea time back home in the United Kingdom.

 Pass through the Low Archipelago — Tahiti — Aspect — Vegetation on the Mountains — View of Eimeo — Excursion into the Interior — Profound Ravines — Succession of Waterfalls — Number of wild useful Plants — Temperance of the Inhabitants — Their moral state — Parliament convened…